 Baltimore Police investigating camera found in Enoch Pratt library restroom

-BALTIMORE -- Police are investigating the discovery of a camera in the bathroom of the Enoch Pratt Free Library, Baltimore Police said Friday.
+BALTIMORE -- Police have opened an investigation into the origin of a camera that someone found hanging from the ceiling in the bathroom of the Enoch Pratt Free Library in Hamilton, Baltimore Police said Friday.

-The investigation began after a library patron observed a camera hanging from the bathroom ceiling.

-The restroom is located in the library's basement and is a gender-neutral single room.
+The restroom that temporarily housed the camera is in the library's basement and is a gender-neutral single room.

 The Enoch Pratt Free Library's Security Team is cooperating with the detectives to handle the case.